gtd/csv_builder/README.md

 * Rails 3.x
 * Ruby 1.8 or 1.9

-The legacy version (1.1.x) was originally developed and tested with:
+The legacy version (1.1.x) was originally developed and tested for Rails 2.1.
+See [the legacy docs](https://github.com/econsultancy/csv_builder) for more details.

-* Ruby 1.8.6/7 and Rails 2.1 or higher
-* Ruby 1.9.x and Rails 2.3.6
-* JRuby 1.4.0 and Rails 2.1 or higher
-* See [the legacy docs](https://github.com/econsultancy/csv_builder) for more details.